officiallysingh/spring-boot-spark-kubernetes/README.md

 There are two deployment modes for Spark Job deployment on Kubernetes.
 - **Client Deploy Mode**: The driver runs in the client’s JVM process and communicates with the executors managed by the cluster.
 - **Cluster Deploy Mode**: The driver process runs as a separate JVM process in a cluster, and the cluster manages its resources.

 ![Spark Deploy Modes](img/Spark_Deploy_Modes.png)

 #### Deployment Process
 - **Build Spark base Docker Image**: Build custom base Docker image for Spark for more control over it, refer to [Dockerfile](Dockerfile) for details.
-Spark contains a lot of jars, some of which may conflict with your application jars.
+Spark contains a lot of jars at `${SPARK_HOME/jars}`, some of which may conflict with your application jars.
 So you may need to exclude such jars from Spark.
 For example following conflicting jars are excluded from Spark.
 ```shell
 # Remove any spark jars that may be conflict with the ones in your application dependencies.